Ana Fernández / SEO

 — Coordinate organic content and ad copy

-— A lead magnet created for SEM can be used in organic content
+• Reuse assets — A lead magnet created for SEM can be used in organic content

-— Make sure the tone, promise, and target content are consistent
+• Synchronize messages and UX — Ensure the tone, promise, and destination content are consistent

-5. Unify metrics in shared dashboards
+5. Unify Metrics in Shared Dashboards

 • Shared operational data: